drovandi/CSProDashboard/README.md

 Now you can perform your first build of the application.
 If the build process ends successfully, you are ready to run the application.
 The application is built using the open source framework Spring Boot, which generates an executable jar (that can be run from the command line).
 Spring Boot creates a stand-alone Spring based Applications, with an embedded Tomcat, that you can "just run".
 ```
-java –jar  mecbox-1.0.jar
+java –jar  cspro-dashboard.jar
 ```

 ## License